QuadSpinner/GeoGlyph-Docs/docs/Devices/SlopeNoise.md

-SlopeNoise is, as the name suggests, a special noise for creating slopes or a single face of a mountain.
+As the name suggests, SlopeNoise is a special noise for creating slopes or a single face of a mountain.
 SlopeNoise is built on a Perlin-like random noise, which is filtered to create curvature platforms with runoffs that facilitate erosion lines.

 ## Properties

 - **Diffuse**: Controls the size of the features.
-Smaller values give finer, noisier features, while larger values give larger platform-like features.
+Low values give finer, noisier features; high values give larger platform-like features.
 - **Degrees**: The direction of the slope.
 - **Expand**: Controls the expansion of the platform features.
 - **Kernel**: The Kernel is the shape of the features.
 Changing the kernel can change how the features on the terrain are modified.
     - *Cross*: Small cross pattern.
-Can create predictable shape, use with masking for best results.
+Can create predictable shape.
+For best results, use with masking.
     - *Diamond* - Small, diagonal squares.
     - *Octagon*: Large, octagonal formation.
     - *Disk:* Large, circular formation.